Jim L. Mora: UConn

 The University of Connecticut hired Mora as its head football coach on November 11, 2021.
 Interim head coach Lou Spanos, finished out the 2021 season, with Mora serving as an offensive assistant in the meantime.
 During his first season as head coach, on November 12, 2022, UConn beat AP-ranked #19 Liberty 36–33 improving their record to 6–5; Mora led UConn to their first bowl appearance since 2015.
 They were defeated by the Marshall Thundering Herd in the Myrtle Beach Bowl.
 After a down year in 2023, Mora led UConn to one of their best seasons in years during the 2024 season going 9-4 including a 27-14 win over North Carolina in the Fenway Bowl.
 Marking the program's first bowl game win since 2009.
-At the end of the year Mora was named Coach of the year by the Gridiron Club of Greater Boston, as well as Independent/PAC12 Coach of the Year by College Football Live.
+At the end of the year Mora was named Coach of the Year by the Gridiron Club of Greater Boston, as well as Independent/PAC12 Coach of the Year by College Football Live.
+In November 2025 in the midst of his second 9 win season in a row with UConn, Mora was hired as the head coach for Colorado State.

+Colorado State

+Colorado State University hired Mora as its 25th head football coach on November 26, 2025.